gurvinderdehl/unicompanion/README.md

 Please contact me through my GitHub provided below if you have any questions relating to how the application works or any of my other projects

-My GitHub username is Robbie-Bridgwater
+My GitHub username is gurvinderdehl

-Link to my GitHub Profile ---> https://github.com/Robbie-Bridgwater
+Link to my GitHub Profile ---> https://github.com/gurvinderdehl